JoshuaWebb/SublimeScopedQuickSelect/README.md

 ## This is still very much a WIP

-"function" scope has not been implemented, and "block" scope is still in early stages.
+"function" and "block" scopes are still in the early stages.
 These are intended to be (relatively) language/syntax aware, similar to an IDE refactor command.

 Quoted strings selection also hasn't been implemented yet.